Buyers Guides

 The Katana plays very much like a standard Solid State amp.
 The modeling features are mostly controlled through the Tone Studio software before you play, and loaded into the amp to enjoy without the computer running.
 The control layout is good, however, and although it doesn’t have any bells and whistles like LED screens, it’s still easy enough to navigate.
 Having the available foot controller (sold separately) does make the Katana even easier to use.

 The Spark might just be the ultimate modeling amp for beginners.
-It’s great for players of all levels, but the built in backing tracks, chord recognition and riff training are incredible features.
-The amp pairs to the spark app, letting you interact in ways that no other amp can.
-The app really is the Spark’s party piece, though, but without it, there’s nothing particularly special about it besides the compact desktop size.
+It’s great for players of all levels, but the built-in backing tracks, chord recognition, and riff training are incredible features.
+The amp pairs to the Spark app, letting you interact in ways that no other amp can.
+The app really is the Spark’s party piece.
+Without it, there’s nothing particularly special besides the compact desktop size.

 Final Thoughts on the Boss Katana vs. the Positive Grid Spark

 Once again, the Boss Katana proves that simple features done well will fend off competition from alternatives.
-The Spark is a great little amp, but the small speakers and uninspired FX result in a real lack of versatility.
-The Spark app is truly a breakthrough, but it shows up the amp for what it is, a one trick pony.
+The Spark is a great little amp (one of our favorite small amps), but the small speakers and uninspired FX result in a real lack of versatility.
+The Spark app is truly a breakthrough, but it reveals the amp for what it is, a one-trick pony.
 If you’re choosing between these two, we’d recommend the Boss Katana every time.

 • Simon Morgan